 You eventually come to a little wooded path (which was VERY muddy) and then you pop out just before Amersham Cricket Club and Koko’s is on the right.

 Koko’s is the highlight for my family as it sells sandwiches, a good range of drinks and lovely cakes.
 Everything is reasonably priced (filter coffee was £1.50!).
 Normally there are chairs and tables under a canopy but in lockdown it’s only take aways.
 This is an ideal pitstop for walkers.
-They are open 6 days a week (closed on Mondays).Check their social media for opening hours but from what I gather they are open from 10 a.m. at weekends and around 10.30 weekdays ( sometimes little earlier 10.15 or so ).
-They close at 4pm now that the days are getting shorter.
+They are open 6 days a week (closed on Mondays).Check their social media for opening hours but from what I gather they are open from 10.30 a.m. on Saturdays and around 11am weekdays ( sometimes little earlier 10.15 or so ).
+They close at 4pm or 5pm on Saturdays.

 After Koko’s we retraced our steps backwards!
 The walk there and back is 2.5 miles.